Associate of Science in Business Administration

-The Associates of Science in Business Administration curriculum consists of 60-credits (20 courses).
+The Associate of Science in Business Administration curriculum consists of 60-credits (20 courses).
 In addition to our affordable tuition, our program also allows you to:

 - Gain credit for life experience